Mazahir26/Blog-App/README.md

 ### 2. Step 2

-- we will set the app up
+- We will set the app up

 - We will need a firebase account to send notifications and store data.